 Annatina Pelizzatti, Pinot Noir Barrique, AOC Graubunden, Jenins, Graubunden, Switzerland, 2012

-Soils are mixed to the north becoming more schistous to the south.The climate is slightly cooler than Burgundy and with a marked diurnal range, ensuring freshness is retained.
-Red production dominates at about 80%, and pinot noir is almost exclusive.
-Production is on very small scale, with about 75 producers working just over 300ha of vineyard.
-High quality is synonymous with Graubunden, as are high prices, and reputedly produce the best Swiss pinot noir.
+Red production dominates at about 80%, almost exclusively pinot noir.
+Production is small-scale, with about 75 producers working a total of just over 300ha of vineyard.
+High quality is synonymous with Graubunden, as are high prices, and reputedly produces the best Swiss pinot noir.

-This wine: varietal pinot noir, 12 months in unspecified French oak, Burgundy shaped bottle, no capsule as standard, natural cork closure, 13% abv, Alpine Wines £41.64 (2016)
+This wine: lot No. none, so a single bottling run; varietal pinot noir, 12 months in unspecified French oak, Burgundy shaped bottle, no capsule as standard, coated natural cork closure, 13% abv, ex-producer, SFr40 (07/16)

 WSET style tasting note

-Appearance: clear and bright, pale intensity ruby, showing tears.
+Appearance: clear and bright, pale intensity ruby, showing tears [the tiniest amount of soft sediment].

 - In Search of Pinot Noir.
 Lewin, B. 2011.
 Vendange Press.